maduce/fosscad-repo/Pistols/9mm_AP-9_Pistol-derwood/README.md

 * Flatten the front of the bolt after you have glued it together with a file or lathe.

 #### Changelog
-* v1.1 has upgrade to a steel tip bolt housing and new upper for OEM glock barrel.
+* v1.1 -  Upgrade to a steel tip bolt housing and new upper for OEM glock barrel.